mohachouch/forms-wpf-progress/README.md

 Xamarin.Forms provides a way to quickly build native apps for iOS, Android, Windows, macOS and Linux, completely in C#.

 Read more about the platform at [https://www.xamarin.com/forms](https://www.xamarin.com/forms).

+## Status

+Curently, the WPF Backend allows to develop applications, but it is still in development.
+If you want to know in detail the **status**, navigate to the [Status section](Status.md).